Top 10 Books for Developing Critical Thinking

 Freakonomics: A Rogue Economist Explores the Hidden Side of Everything by Steven Levitt and Stephen Dubner- 9/10

-Freakonomics causes you to think critically about cause and effects.
+Freakonomics causes you to think critically about cause and effect.
 Levitt's research draws fascinating conclusions that make you question your depth of analysis of work problems.
 The book will not give you the knowledge to memorize and immediately apply, with no business or development strategies.
 Instead, it makes you wonder about hidden variables that influence everyday outcomes.
 I recommend having a basic understanding of statistics before reading the book so that you can appreciate the conclusions he draws (including the issues with observational studies and correlation data).